-During the back-to-school professional development days, the Capital Area Area School Development Association (CASDA) provided Middle and High School staffers with presentations and workshops focusing on student mental health and engagement.
+Last year, the Capital Area Area School Development Association (CASDA) provided Middle and High School staffers with presentations and workshops focusing on student mental health and engagement.
 They emphasized how to build community district-wide, to best support our children’s mental health, to identify potential mental health needs, and how to connect children and families with area resources and treatment.
 District staff have also implemented new social-emotional learning (SEL) curricula to help our students build their emotional resilience so they are better equipped to deal with daily stresses.

 Going forward, please continue to visit this page for updates, and please visit our Board of Education Policies page, which contains numerous board-approved policies regarding safety in our school district.
 The district’s K-12 Counseling Department website also includes a wide range of information and resources, including details about our on-campus mental health professionals and services, out-of-district resources (such as the local Mobile Crisis Team, Columbia County Mental Health Center and the 988 Suicide and Crisis Hotline), and much more.

 If you have questions, please use our Who Do I Contact Guide, which outlines who to contact concerning a particular area.